Dario Tamburrano

-Dario Tamburrano (Rome, 27 August 1969) is an Italian environmental activist and one of the first members of the Five Star Movement (Movimento Cinque Stelle, M5S) elected in the European Parliament.
+Dario Tamburrano (born 27 August 1969) is an Italian politician and environmentalist who was elected as an MEP from Central Italy in the 8th and 10th European parliament.

 Biography

 Born in Rome on 27 August 1969, he graduated from "Amedeo Avogadro" High School with full marks (60/60).

 He studied Dentistry and dental prosthesis at the Sapienza University of Rome and graduated in 1996 with highest honors presenting a thesis on "Dental Management of the HIV+ child".

 Since 1996, he is working in Rome as a freelance dentist specialised in endodontics, laser dentistry, implant prosthetics and aesthetics dentistry.
 In his profession, he values the human relationship with the patients.

 As an environmentalist, he was one of the first member of the Meetup (website), related to Beppe Grillo and the Five Star Movement (Movimento Cinque Stelle, M5S).

-In May 2014, he was elected Members of European Parliament (MEP)[1] for the Five Star Movement (Movimento Cinque Stelle, M5S).
+In May 2014, he was elected Members of European Parliament (MEP) for the Five Star Movement (Movimento Cinque Stelle, M5S).